xenenon/xenenon.github.io/_posts/2025-01-31-Securing-your-digital-space.md

 Data privacy and security can be done with a couple simple actions if this checklist is too overwhelming.
 I suggest at the minimum following the core four:
 - Create long passwords of at least 15 characters a special symbol and a number.
 These passwords should be unique for every account and stored in a [Password Manager](https://bitwarden.com/about).
-- Use MFA everywhere possible and if you can use an authenticator application as SMS and Email codes can be intercepted and spoofed.
+- Use Multifactor Authentication (MFA) everywhere possible and if you can use an authenticator application as SMS and Email codes can be intercepted and spoofed.
 - Update devices regularly.
 - Recognize Phishing attempts and report them.